-From the TCM perspective, pain arises due to congestion of Qi and Blood or deficiencies in the body.
-Treatment methods such as scraping (Gua Sha), cupping (Ba Guan) target acupoints along the meridians of your body, and TCM acupuncture can help ease the blockage of Qi and Blood.
-These treatments trigger your body’s self-healing ability, thus providing an effective way to manage pain naturally.
+From the TCM perspective, pain arises due to the congestion of Qi and blood, causing deficiencies in the body.
+Treatment methods such as scraping (Gua Sha), cupping (Ba Guan), and acupuncture target acupoints along the meridians of your body, helping to ease the blockage of Qi and blood.
+These treatments help to trigger your body’s natural self-healing ability, providing an effective way to manage pain naturally.

 It involves the insertion of fine needles into the skin at specific acupuncture points.
 Each point is located on the meridians (energy pathways) and has a specific set of functions.
 By stimulating the points, the body releases endorphins – the body’s natural pain killers and also alternates the secretion of neurotransmitters which changes the blood flow for pain relief.